The more mistakes you make and learn from, the wiser you become.

 I remember when I started; I thought I’d have a business up and running in less than six months.
 I was completely fresh and didn’t know anything about building a website, SEO, getting traffic, or affiliate marketing.

-One of the best things that happened to me was learning to be okay with the fact that it might take a few years for me to build an online business.
+One of the best things that happened to me was learning to be okay with the fact that it might take a few years for me to build a thriving business.

 An important thing to remember is that I didn’t have all the tools available to me that you have today, and to be honest, I tried going at it solo in the beginning and learning everything by myself, which didn’t help.